Why Investing Matters for US Households

 You're likely underinvested in equities if:

-You hold cash beyond 6 months expenses (in a savings account earning 0.5-1%).
+You hold cash beyond 6 months of expenses in a savings account earning 0.5-1%.
 Cash above emergency fund thresholds is opportunity cost bleeding.

-You avoid stocks because they "feel risky" while holding 5+ years of expenses in cash (which guarantees real purchasing power loss).
-Risk is relative to time horizon.
+You avoid stocks because they "feel risky" while holding 5+ years of expenses in cash.
 Stocks are risky for 1-year money; cash is risky for 20-year money.

-You've delayed investing for 3+ years waiting for a market correction.
-Market timing costs more than it saves.
-Vanguard research shows lump-sum investing beats dollar-cost averaging 68% of the time historically (because markets rise more often than they fall, delaying investment creates opportunity cost).20
+You've delayed investing 3+ years waiting for a correction.
+Vanguard research shows lump-sum investing beats dollar-cost averaging 68% of the time because markets rise more often than they fall.20

 Next Step (Open a Brokerage Account Today)

 If you're not yet investing, the single action that matters: open a brokerage account and fund it.
-Choose a major custodian (Fidelity, Schwab, Vanguard) offering commission-free trades and low-cost index funds.
+Choose a major custodian (Fidelity, Schwab, Vanguard) with commission-free trades and low-cost index funds.

-- Choose account type: Roth IRA if eligible (income limits apply), traditional IRA for immediate tax deduction, or taxable account for flexibility.
+- Choose account type: Roth IRA if eligible, traditional IRA for immediate tax deduction, or taxable account for flexibility.

 - Set up automatic monthly contributions ($200-500/month if sustainable).